AlexAdvent/PlayWithCode/README.md

 ## Nomenclature for submitting your files.

-All participants are requested to save your files in respective round folder within folder of leader name.
+All the participants are requested to save your files in respective round folder within folder of leader name.

 ```
   example : alex_advent